Zapopan: History

-Pre-Hispanic Epoch
+Pre-Hispanic Era

-The existence of a pre-Hispanic town called Tzapopan located in the current municipal seat is much disputed by various historians, since the locality was never mentioned in documents of the time, unlike other localities of the present day municipality and municipalities adjacent to it, such as: Ixcatán, Tesistán, San Esteban, Copala, Tónala, San Sebastián de Analco, Santa Ana Atista, Juanacatlán, Tala, San Gaspar, etc. This calls into question the existence of Tzapopan.
+The existence of a pre-Hispanic town called Tzapopan located in the current municipal seat is much disputed.
+There is no mention of it in documents of the time, unlike others in the present day municipality and its neighbours, such as: Ixcatán, Tesistán, San Esteban, Copala, Tónala, San Sebastián de Analco, Santa Ana Atista, Juanacatlán, Tala, San Gaspar, etc. This calls into question the existence of Tzapopan.

-However, for some experts; Zapopan's history began during the years 1160 to 1325, when manyZapotecs, Nahuas and Mayans, arrived in the present territory of Zapopan near the present Deep Creek, these groups came from the south in search of a settlement.
-The inhabitants, over the years, were mixed with other tribes, such as the Aztecs heading to the Valley of Mexico; however, it was the [tecuexes] who dominated the terrain over time.
-Tzapopan was founded by the Aztecs and tecuexes, from the beginning it was a very religious city that had worshippers and shrines to the sun god, but mainly the worship of this city was towards the god Teopiltzintli.
-The diet of the inhabitants was based on maize, beans and fruits, and they were dedicated to hunting and fishing.
+However, for some experts; Zapopan's history began during the years 1160 to 1325, when many Zapotecs, Nahuas, and Mayans, arrived in the present territory of Zapopan near the present Deep Creek, from the south in search of a settlement.
+The inhabitants, over the years, were mixed with other tribes, such as the Aztecs heading to the Valley of Mexico; however, it was the [Tecuexes] who dominated the terrain over time.
+Tzapopan was founded by the Aztecs and Tecuexes, and from the beginning of its history it was a very religious city that had worshippers and shrines to the sun god, although the majority of the city's worship was directed towards the god Teopiltzintli.
+The diet of the inhabitants was based on maize, beans, and fruits, and they were dedicated to hunting and fishing.